nathan-contino/nathan-contino.github.io/_posts/blog/2026-09-08-isle-au-haut.md

 {% include figure.html url="2026_09_08/19.webp" description="hot echinoderms in your area" %}

-Thankfully our packing supplies included enough breakfast that we didn't have to resort to escargot.
+Thankfully our packed breakfast supplies included enough breakfast that we didn't have to resort to escargot.

 {% include figure.html url="2026_09_08/20.webp" description="breakfast: improvised edition" %}